The fight at Battle Hill

 This 1846 painting shows troops advancing up Battle Hill to attack Te Rangihaeata’s men.
 The pā depicted in this painting bears little resemblance to that described by James Cowan in his history of the New Zealand Wars.

 The attack on Te Rangihaeata’s position at Battle Hill began on 6 August 1846 in freezing rain.
-An assault force of 250 British soldiers was joined by militia and armed police.
+An assault force of 250 British soldiers was joined by armed militia and police.
 About 150 Te Āti Awa led by Wiremu Kīngi Te Rangitāke and 100 Ngāti Toa also took part.

 On the 13th it was discovered that Te Rangihaeata had slipped away under cover of darkness and heavy rain.